-Yale Combined Program in the Biological and Biomedical Sciences (BBS): Biochemistry, Biophysics and Structural Biology: DNA Dynamics; RNA Catalysis and Ribonucleoprotein Machines; Transcriptional Regulation
+Yale Combined Program in the Biological and Biomedical Sciences (BBS): Biochemistry, Quantitative Biology, Biophysics and Structural Biology (BQBS): DNA Dynamics and Transcriptional Regulation; RNA Processing and Ribonucleoprotein Machines; Theoretical Biology

 in high-throughput biology and biotechnology have led to an array of biological

 insights in medicine, agriculture, evolutionary biology and studies of diverse

 organisms.
 Harnessing the potential of species diversity makes biological